-You'll get no benefits from your first husband's earnings record unless you are caring for his child, and the child is either under 16 or disabled.
-But if you remarry after turning 60, you can receive survivor benefits, as early as age 60, on your first husband's work record.
+You’ll get no benefits from your first husband’s earnings record unless you are caring for his child, and the child is either under 16 or disabled.
+But if you remarry at or after age 60, you can receive survivor benefits, as early as age 60, on your first husband’s work record.

 This entry is cross-posted on the Making Sen$e page, where correspondent Paul Solman answers your economic and business questions